flaneurette/Task-Management-Tips/README.md

 #### 0. Requirements

 1. A notepad with a file called "My book - daily pages"
-2. A file with a file called "Outline"
+2. A file called "Outline"
 3. A file called "Alternative ideas" as a doubt log.
 4. 15 minutes a day to write at least one page.